I love having gauges and I want to share some of my personal wisdom about them with the rest of you.

-I figured that since I see so many people ruining their ears (stretching too fast, blow-outs, using wrong materials, etc.) that I'd post some helpful tips that I've picked up over time.
+I figured that since I see so many people ruining their ears (stretching too fast, giving themselves blow-outs, using the wrong materials, etc.), I'd post some helpful tips that I've picked up over time.

 - Future job opportunities